ianrastall/text-utils/books/ada/book-ada-02.md

   maintenance than equivalent systems in other languages

-Public case studies from organizations such as the European Space Agency and Boeing have reported sizable reductions in concurrency bugs and maintenance costs when comparing Ada projects with C or C++ baselines.
+Public case studies from organizations such as the European Space Agency and Boeing have reported notable reductions in concurrency bugs and maintenance costs when comparing Ada projects with C or C++ baselines.
 The specific percentages vary by program and measurement approach, but the recurring theme is that Ada's upfront rigor pays dividends over long-lived projects.